 Fruit

 In art, fruit is one of the most common still life subjects, and for good reason.
-The different colours, shapes and textures of fruit appeal to artists’ creativity, but they’re also great for beginners.
-The different shapes make them ideal for sketching practice, helping you to advance your artistic journey.
+The different colours, shapes, and textures of fruit make them ideal for sketching practice, helping you to advance on your artistic journey.

 Plus, most of us have fruit at home, so it’s a super accessible subject too.
 Simply position some fruit in a bowl – or on a table – grab your drawing pencils, and get to work.
-Try to pay special attention to capturing the shapes of the fruit, as well as their textures and shadows.
+Try to pay special attention to capturing the textures and shadows of the fruit.

 Have a watch of the video below to find out more.